jameslovallo/ardi/README.md

 Event handlers can be applied to an element using React's `on` syntax (`onClick`) or Vue's `@` syntax (`@click`).

 The TMDB component's toolbar includes 3 examples.
-The code below is simplified, you can view the complete code [here](/demos/tmdb).
+The code below is simplified, you can view the complete code on the [TMDB demo page](/demos/tmdb).

 ```js
 ardi({